 - Jewelry made from steel that is ASTM F-138 compliant or ISO-5822-1 compliant

-- Solid 14 karat or higher nickel and cadmium-free yellow, white, or rose gold
+- Solid 14 karat or higher yellow, white, or rose gold that is nickel and cadmium free

 - Fused Quartz glass, lead-free borosilicate of lead-free soda-lime glass